 - when the other party commits a material breach of the agreement and fails to remedy it within specified period of time

-- when either party is dissolved or is in risk of bankruptcy.
+- when either party is dissolved or is at risk of bankruptcy.

 Ask a lawyer for: